Protect your assets with a prenuptial agreement

-The Court has to consider the prenuptial agreement and will uphold the agreement if it is fair in all the circumstances.
+The Court has to consider the prenup and will uphold the agreement if it is fair in all the circumstances.
 For this reason, more and more people are opting for prenuptial agreements, as a way of helping to provide certainty about the way matters are going to be settled if the relationship breaks down.
 They are most useful in cases where one or both of you have assets that you have built up prior to the marriage or civil partnership.

 To increase the likelihood of your agreement being upheld by the Court you should get independent legal advice and share full and frank financial disclosure with the other person.
 There should be no evidence of any undue pressure by the other person, and you need to ensure that the agreement is realistic, fair and provides for any changes that may take place in the future.

 We can advise you on your prenuptial agreement and ensure your agreement is legally binding so that you feel more secure going into your new relationship, with a clear understanding of how the assets are to be divided in the event of separation.
 This can save you both expense and worry.